rerozd/Flir_AX8/README.md

 # Flir_AX8

-## yCreated for educational purposes.
+## Created for educational purposes.
 You can find my Bachelor's thesis here: [LINK](https://digikogu.taltech.ee/et/Item/c58c0dcf-f5a6-4210-9108-4a259b3dee0e)

 Flir image extractor was used from https://github.com/Nervengift/read_thermal.py, no changes were used in file.